Christmas in London 2026: The 25 Most Magical Things to Do

 Annabel’s in Mayfair has become one of London’s most iconic festive photo spots.
 This exclusive club goes all out with its Christmas displays, and each year is more elaborate than the last.

-In 2022, they featured oversized bauble trees and giant gift boxes.
 In 2023, a hot air balloon floated above the building.
-And last year, the facade transformed into a magical bird inside a snow globe.
+In 2024, they featured a magical bird inside a snow globe.
+And last year, the facade transformed into a Narnia-inspired display.

 15. The Ivy Chelsea Garden